vanderhoornm/android-MythTV-Leanfront/README.md

 - Open the project in [Android Studio][studio].
 - Compile and deploy to your Android TV device (such as a Shield or Amazon fire stick).
 - It can also be run with an android emulator, but the emulator that comes with android studio does not support MPEG2 playback, so you need to play an h264 or h265 recording.
-- If you do not want to build this yourself, there is a package at [downloads].
+- If you do not want to build this yourself, see [Installing Leanfront](#installing-leanfront).

-## Running

-Start up the app.
-There is an entry on the main screen at the end called "settings".
-There you need to enter the backend ip address.
-There are other options available here.

-If using backend earlier than fixes/30 of Nov 12 2019 or Master of October 31 2019, make sure the backend is not set up for automatic shutdown when inactive.
-Otherwise it may shut down during playback.
+- Set up the backend in Settings on the first run.

 ## Internationalization